All Episodes

 So the way that a free society does it, let's just do it within a particular geographical area.

-So let's say you buy a house on a river, and you just you love the river, it's peaceful, lots of fish, and you love to swim in it and so on, and then I open up some battery factory or some paint factory upriver, and I just start dumping all of this crap into the river.
+So let's say you buy a house on a river and you just, you love the river, it's peaceful, lots of fish, and you love to swim in it and so on.

-Now, actually, uh pollution, you know, they always talk about these uh dark satanic mills of the 19th century, uh the the air pollution that characterized the industrial revolution in England, and not many people know it's a fairly obscure bit of history, but not many people know.
+Now, actually, pollution, you know, they always talk about these dark satanic mills of the 19th century, the air pollution that characterized the Industrial Revolution in England.

 It coated all of the apples and made them inedible.

-And so the apple farmers went to the court system, which, you know, Dickens was a court reporter, Charles Dickens was a court reporter and knew how bad it was, and there's many sequences or scenes within his books talking about how bad the court system was.
+And there's many sequences or scenes within his books talking about how bad the court system was.

-And uh he actually was partially responsible for getting reforms into the court system so things could be resolved relatively quickly, or at least faster than they used to be.
+And he actually was partially responsible for getting reforms into the court system so things could be resolved relatively quickly, or at least faster than they used to be.

-So all of the apple farmers went to the government and said, we're suing these manufacturers because they're putting all this crap in the air, which is destroying our apple crop and so on.
+So all of the Apple farmers went to the government and said, we're suing these manufacturers because they're putting all this crap in the air, which is destroying our apple crop and so on.

-And uh unfortunately, the government, what the government did was it basically looked at the amount of taxes it was collecting from the apple farmers and said, well, that's not very much.
+And unfortunately, the government, what the government did was it basically looked at the amount of taxes it was collecting from the apple farmers and said, well, that's not very much.

 It just takes all of the desire for quality out.

-But the the net result, the net net, as people used to say, the net result was that the apple farmers could not get any redress for the pollution that was destroying their farms, and they ended up just having to sell and move, and and then this is set the stage for all of this absolutely appalling levels of pollution that went on from there.
+But the net result, the net net, as people used to say, the net result was that the Apple farmers could not get any redress for the pollution that was destroying their farms.

-So the government doesn't really solve the problem of pollution, at least in that instance, and was just a terrible thing.
+So the government doesn't really solve the problem of pollution, at least in that instance, and it was just a terrible thing.

-So the way That it works in a free society is when you buy your property on the lake, sorry, when you buy your property on the river, it's downriver from me, then you buy insurance.
+So the way that it works in a free society is when you buy your property on the lake, sorry, when you buy your property on the river, it's downriver from me, then you buy insurance.

 And you buy insurance that says the river has to be kept to a reasonable level of cleanliness.